Private equity: Venture capital

-Venture capital or VC is a broad subcategory of private equity that refers to equity investments made, typically in less mature companies, for the launch of a seed or startup company, early-stage development, or expansion of a business.
+Venture capital (VC) is a broad subcategory of private equity that refers to equity investments made, typically in less mature companies, for the launch of a seed or startup company, early-stage development, or expansion of a business.
 Venture investment is most often found in the application of new technology, new marketing concepts and new products that do not have a proven track record or stable revenue streams.

 Venture capital is often sub-divided by the stage of development of the company ranging from early-stage capital used for the launch of startup companies to late stage and growth capital that is often used to fund expansion of existing business that are generating revenue but may not yet be profitable or generating cash flow to fund future growth.

 Entrepreneurs often develop products and ideas that require substantial capital during the formative stages of their companies' life cycles.
 Many entrepreneurs do not have sufficient funds to finance projects themselves, and they must, therefore, seek outside financing.
 The venture capitalist's need to deliver high returns to compensate for the risk of these investments makes venture funding an expensive capital source for companies.
 Being able to secure financing is critical to any business, whether it is a startup seeking venture capital or a mid-sized firm that needs more cash to grow.
 Venture capital is most suitable for businesses with large up-front capital requirements which cannot be financed by cheaper alternatives such as debt.
 Although venture capital is often most closely associated with fast-growing technology, healthcare and biotechnology fields, venture funding has been used for other more traditional businesses.

 Investors generally commit to venture capital funds as part of a wider diversified private-equity portfolio, but also to pursue the larger returns the strategy has the potential to offer.
 However, venture capital funds have produced lower returns for investors over recent years compared to other private-equity fund types, particularly buyout.

 Distressed securities

-The category of Distressed securities comprises financial strategies for the profitable investment of working capital into the corporate equity and the securities of financially weak companies.
+The category of distressed securities comprises financial strategies for the profitable investment of working capital into the corporate equity and the securities of financially weak companies.
 The investment of private-equity capital into distressed securities is realised with two financial strategies: